DavidBevi/compiled-ahk-with-internal-userdata-storage/README.md

 > [!TIP]
 > **This can be used as a launchboard.** [`Download .ahk`](https://github.com/DavidBevi/compiled-ahk-with-internal-userdata-storage/blob/main/v3_(current)_self_change_(arbitrary_data).ahk) / [`Download .exe`](https://github.com/DavidBevi/compiled-ahk-with-internal-userdata-storage/blob/main/v3_(current)_self_change_(arbitrary_data).exe)

+> [!WARNING]
+> Your antivirus my detect/delete my program.
+I pinky-promise it's not malicious (if you don't believe me just look at the code :smile:)

 - It spawns a GUI that displays and lets you edit 4 internal variables.
 When you click "Save and reload" the changes are saved into an intermediate file (`temp_[original_filename]`).
 - Then the original file launches the temp one and closes itself, so the changes can be saved onto the original file.
 - Then the temp file launches the original one and closes itself, so the original can delete the temp.